 Skip to nav Skip to content

-Due to the location of many head and neck tumors, treatment can sometimes affect a patient’s ability to eat, swallow or breathe.
+Head and neck cancer accounts for approximately 4% percent of all cancers in the United States, making it a relatively uncommon but still significant health concern.
+Early detection and new treatment approaches, such as immunotherapy, continue to improve outcomes and quality of life for many patients.
+Due to the critical location of many head and neck tumors, treatment can sometimes affect the patient’s ability to eat, swallow or breathe.
 Immunotherapy is a promising treatment option that can help some patients avoid these complications.
-In essence, immunotherapy involves boosting the body’s own immune system to help it fight off the cancer.

 “Every day that I was at Moffitt, I always came home enriched.
 You get to the point where you don’t want to leave because you just feel like it’s home.”